 Is ventilation really necessary?

-Today’s multi-family building codes are driving airtight, energy-conscious construction.
-As a result, achieving and maintaining healthy, balanced indoor air quality (IAQ) is now more important than ever.
+Today’s multi-family building codes are driving airtight, energy efficient construction.
+As a result, achieving and maintaining healthy, balanced indoor air quality (IAQ) is more important than ever.
 A properly designed ventilation system protects the dwelling and its occupants in many ways, including:

 - removes harmful pollutants and replenishes the space with clean healthy air